Drug Driving Allegation

 We regularly defend allegations of driving whilst unfit successfully and urge you to contact us to discuss your case in more detail as you could face similar penalties to those outlined below.

 Drug driving is one of the more serious motoring allegations.
-The courts have little discretion and must impose a minimum disqualification period of 12 months but in more serious cases where there is a high breath reading or you are a repeat offender, then disqualifications can be as long as 5 years and you may also be at risk of a prison sentence or community order.
+The courts have little discretion and must impose a minimum disqualification period of 12 months but in more serious cases where there is a high level of drugs in your system or you are a repeat offender, then disqualifications can be as long as 5 years and you may also be at risk of a prison sentence or community order.
 You can find out more about the factors that the court consider when imposing penalties here.
-(PDF TO RELEVANT SENTENCING GUIDELINES)

 A drug driving conviction will go onto your record as a criminal one but there are more far reaching consequences that are not immediately apparent such as: